 Both awards acknowledge and celebrate the quality of Scotland as a golfing destination and everything Scotland has to offer to golf fans.

 With a legacy that spans six centuries, there is no finer place to play a round of golf than the country that gave the game to the world.
-Find courses like nowhere else in the world.
-Find a course you have never played before.
-Find a passion for this glorious game!
-You'll be spoiled for choice on your golf break in Scotland with over 550 fantastic courses to play, including links courses, parkland courses, 9-hole courses and everything else in between.
+You'll be spoiled for choice on your golf break in Scotland with over 550 fantastic courses to play, including links courses, parkland courses and 9-hole courses.

 Explore The Home of Golf